fran-cisko/screensaver_aircraft/README.md

-# Aircraft screensaver kata
+# Aircraft screensaver

-This is an exercise to learn unit testing with Python.
+This is my version of an exercise to learn unit testing with Python.
 It is also a good exercise to learn about design principles and TDD.

-If you like this workshop, please visit our website and subscribe to our newsletter:
+If you like this you can see the original at:
 * [Leanmind.es](https://leanmind.es)

-We aslso recommend our online training, [testing sostenible](https://testingsostenible.com)

 # Python version